Football in Egypt: Stadiums

 Egypt has a total of 27 football stadiums spread around the country.
-The main stadium used to be Cairo International Stadium, but when the Borg El Arab Stadium in Alexandria was built, it replaced it.
-The stadium has become the home stadium for the Egyptian National Team.
-This stadium carries a capacity of 86,000 which is great for all the fans who watch the Egyptian Premier League games.
+The main stadium is the Cairo International Stadium, where the national team play all of their matches, whilst the second most used stadium is the Borg El Arab Stadium in Alexandria which is primarily used by Ittihad Alexandria and the B team of the national team.
 The reason that this stadium was built was for Egypt's bid for the 2010 FIFA World Cup.

 Egypt has hosted 5 African Cups in 1959, 1974, 1986, 2006 and 2019.
 The country also hosted the 1997 U-17 World Cup and the 2009 U-20 World Cup.

+Support

+Al Ahly and Zamalek leaded the top six most popular football clubs on social media from Africa on 12 October 2022:

+English Premier League

+Currently, the most popular English Premier League club in Egypt is Liverpool, largely thanks to Egyptian player Mohamed Salah, who captains the Egypt national team.
+Previously, Salah's old club Chelsea was more popular.

+Twitter research from 2015 found that the most popular Premier League club in Egypt was Chelsea, with 26% of Algerian Premier League fans following the club, followed by Manchester United (18%) and Arsenal (17%).